-For the crust: Line a 9-inch (or 7-inch if you want it taller) springform pan with a circle of parchment paper.
+To Make The Graham Cracker Crust: Line a 9-inch (or 7-inch if you want it taller) springform pan with a circle of parchment paper.
 Pulse together the graham crumbs and brown sugar in a mini food processor until it resembles sand.
 Pulse the coconut oil into the dry mixture then turn into a bowl.
 Work the mixture with your hands, ensuring everything is evenly combined.
 With the help of a measuring cup, evenly press into the prepared springform pan.
 Transfer to the freezer until ready to use.

 Crust can be made up to 2 days in advance and stored covered in the freezer until ready to use.

-When ready to serve, run a knife along the perimeter and release the spring form.
+To Serve The Cake: When ready to serve, run a knife along the perimeter and release the spring form.
 Serve from the fridge, with additional blueberries and toasted almonds, if desired.